 Unlike shiitake mushrooms that have gills underneath the top, they contain tiny pores that release spores, making them a part of the polypore family.
 These mushrooms easily grow almost anywhere in the world as long as there are trees, making them one of the most common mushrooms found today.

 The turkey tail mushroom comes from the Trametes versicolor family, formerly Coriolus versicolor (or “cloud mushroom”).
 It’s one of the 100 species of mushrooms that have been researched for their medicinal properties.

 Turkey tail mushroom grows on dead logs in woodland environments worldwide and gets its name from the brown and tan rings that look like the tail feathers of a turkey.
 It’s a type of bracket fungi, which means that it forms thin, circular structures that appear leaf-like.

-Turkey tail mushroom is best known to stimulate immune function and reduce inflammation.
+Turkey tail benefits include stimulating immune function and reducing inflammation.
 It has a long history of use in Asia among practitioners of traditional Chinese medicine, who used formulations of turkey tail to promote general health, strength and longevity.
-(3)

-1. Prevents and Treats the Common Cold and Flu
+1. Helps Prevent and Treats the Common Cold and Flu

 2. Can Offer Support to Chemo Patients

-Turkey tail mushrooms may help cancer patients who are going through chemotherapy.
+Benefits of turkey tail mushrooms may include helping cancer patients who are going through chemotherapy.
 The U.S. Food and Drug Administration (FDA) has conducted clinical trials for a turkey tail extract to be consumed by patients who have advanced prostate cancer and are enduring conventional chemotherapy as well as testing how well it helps women with breast cancer in combination with a vaccine treatment in hopes of a new and better form of cancer therapy.